Huntley & Palmers became the largest manufacturer of biscuits in the world.

 Nearly 2,500 people were employed by 1872.

-The Thin Arrowroot biscuit was introduced in 1884.
-The Breakfast biscuit was introduced around 1892.
+The Thin Arrowroot biscuit was introduced from 1884.
+The Breakfast biscuit, an unsweetened alternative to toast, was introduced from around 1892.

 Nearly 400 varieties of biscuit and cake were produced by 1892.
 Leading product lines included the Ginger Nut, Milk, Empire and Colonial biscuits.
 During peak periods, close to 5,000 men and women were employed.